Immune system: Innate immune cells

 Dendritic cells are phagocytes in tissues that are in contact with the external environment; therefore, they are located mainly in the skin, nose, lungs, stomach, and intestines.
 They are named for their resemblance to neuronal dendrites, as both have many spine-like projections.
 Dendritic cells serve as a link between the bodily tissues and the innate and adaptive immune systems, as they present antigens to T cells, one of the key cell types of the adaptive immune system.

 Granulocytes are leukocytes that have granules in their cytoplasm.
 In this category are neutrophils, mast cells, basophils, and eosinophils.
-Mast cells reside in connective tissues and mucous membranes, and regulate the inflammatory response.
+Mast cells reside in connective tissues and mucous membranes and regulate the inflammatory response.
 They are most often associated with allergy and anaphylaxis.
 Basophils and eosinophils are related to neutrophils.
 They secrete chemical mediators that are involved in defending against parasites and play a role in allergic reactions, such as asthma.

 Innate lymphoid cells (ILCs) are a group of innate immune cells that are derived from common lymphoid progenitor and belong to the lymphoid lineage.
-These cells are defined by absence of antigen specific B or T cell receptor (TCR) because of the lack of recombination activating gene.
+These cells are defined by the absence of antigen-specific B- or T-cell receptor (TCR) because of the lack of recombination activating gene.
 ILCs do not express myeloid or dendritic cell markers.

-Natural killer cells (NK cells) are lymphocytes and a component of the innate immune system which does not directly attack invading microbes.
-Rather, NK cells destroy compromised host cells, such as tumor cells or virus-infected cells, recognizing such cells by a condition known as "missing self."
+Natural killer cells (NK cells) are lymphocytes and a component of the innate immune system that does not directly attack invading microbes.
+Rather, NK cells destroy compromised host cells, such as tumor cells or virus-infected cells, recognizing such cells by a condition known as "missing self".
 This term describes cells with low levels of a cell-surface marker called MHC I (major histocompatibility complex)—a situation that can arise in viral infections of host cells.
 Normal body cells are not recognized and attacked by NK cells because they express intact self MHC antigens.
-Those MHC antigens are recognized by killer cell immunoglobulin receptors which essentially put the brakes on NK cells.
+Those MHC antigens are recognized by killer cell immunoglobulin receptors, which essentially put the brakes on NK cells.